Living in Community Learning Outcomes

 Contacting your roommate before arriving at PLU

 Breaking the ice before you both arrive on campus is a great idea.
 It will help you establish rapport – the beginning of any good relationship.
-A phone call after an introductory correspondence via regular mail or e-mail will give you a chance to have a conversation.
+A phone call after an introductory correspondence via e-mail or social networking will give you a chance to have a conversation.
 If you don’t know your roommate, that’s ok; ask questions about hobbies, music, sleeping and eating styles.
 If you know your roommate, ask questions relevant to the new experience of living together.
 Living with an acquaintance or a friend requires just as much effort to create a positive living situation for both of you as it does with someone new.